CITeR-Research/Face-Iris-Research-Ensemble-Q-FIRE-II/README.md

 The dataset includes 84 subjects, with 44 of the subjects returning for a second visit.
 The data for each subject includes visible face videos, LWIR (thermal) face videos, and iris/face videos (saved as still frames).

-Biometric	Device / # of Subjects / # of Files per Subject
+Modality: Biometric	Device / # of Subjects / # of Files per Subject

 Iris/Face:	Dalsa 4M30 Infrared Camera / 84 / 19,356 still frames (average)